SidonTheTroll/Erstes-Jahr/Biology/13-photosynthesis-in-higher-plants.md

 The $C_3$ pathway, also known as the Calvin cycle, is a vital part of photosynthesis in plants.

-1. **Carbon Capture**: It starts by capturing carbon dioxide (CO2) from the air and turning it into a 3-carbon compound, 3-PGA.
+1. **Carbon Capture**: It starts by capturing carbon dioxide (CO2) from the air and turning it into a 3-carbon compound, 3-PGA (Phosphoglyceric Acid).

 2. **Making Energy**: In the next steps, 3-PGA becomes G3P and uses energy molecules (ATP and NADPH) produced in the light-dependent reactions.